WheresPizza/ts-node-kit/README.md

-Starter kit to use Node (nodenext) + Typescript (5.6.3);
+Starter kit for using Node (nodenext) + Typescript (5.6.3);

-By default uses nodemon to server dev server
+Uses nodemon by default to run dev server

-Builds app using twc
+Build application using twc

-Contain express
+Includes express

+# Get started:

+Clone this repo, run `npm i` and build whatever you want and forget about installing boring tools around nodejs.